jamesNWT/player-chem-ml-stack/dev-journal.md

 making IP requests to HLTV.org.
 I've contacted a couple people at hltv to ask about getting whitelisted but I'm not holding out hope.
 I figure I can give them a day to get back to me and in the meantime think about back-up plans.

+### 2021-02-24
+Turns out I'm not actually IP banned!
+I've also figured out how to actually get waiting to work so that's good.
+I've made an issue asking how severly I'll have to slow requests down to avoid getting flagged in the future.
+I still need to figure out how I'm going to represent this data.